zopefoundation/meta/config/README.rst

 --with-pypy
   Enable PyPy support.
 (Only needed one time as it is stored in .meta.cfg.)

+--without-py2
+  The package does not support Python 2, so do not test for it.
+Also drops support for PyPy2 and Python 3.5 (Only needed one time as it is stored in .meta.cfg.)

 --with-docs
   Enable building the documentation using Sphinx.
 (Only needed one time as it is stored in .meta.cfg.)